 We cannot assure you that we will be able to obtain additional funds on acceptable terms, or at all.
 If we raise additional funds by issuing equity or equity-linked securities, our stockholders may experience dilution.
 Future debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
 Any debt or equity financing may contain terms that are not favorable to us or our stockholders.
-Further, we are not eligible to file a "short-form" registration statement on Form S-3 under the Securities Act to register our securities in connection with a follow-on, secondary or shelf offering until July 1, 2022.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our products, or grant licenses on terms that are not favorable to us.
+Moreover, we cannot assure you that we will be able to comply with the financial covenants in our Amended Credit Agreement, including the financial covenant based upon a trailing twelve months of net revenue, which includes a requirement of \$42.5 million in the twelve months ending December 31, 2022.
+If we are unable to comply with the financial covenants in our Amended Credit Agreement, we may be unable to maintain the Amended Credit Agreement as an external source of funds.
 If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products.
 We also may have to reduce marketing, customer support or other resources devoted to our products or cease operations.
 Any of these factors could have a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.